mathjax/MathJax-docs/web/convert.rst

 formats that MathJax supports).
 This was difficult to do in MathJax version 2, but easy to do in current versions of MathJax.

+(add something about inserting the math into the document's math list)

 -----

 .. _conversion-methods: